-- 8.3 All representations will receive an automatic acknowledgement of the representation if received by e-mail.
-The Borough Council will also accept comments by letter but will not acknowledge their receipt. - 8.4 All representations will be electronically recorded and then published on the Borough Council's website, or through the Neighbourhood Planning Bodies website as relevant, for the public to view.
-They will be considered and used to help inform the production of Planning Policy Documents
+- All representations received via the online consultation portal will receive an automatic acknowledgement of the representation and then be electronically recorded.
+The Borough Council will also accept comments by letter and email, but will not acknowledge their receipt. ထ - All representations will be published on the Borough Council's website, for the public to view via the online consultation portal.
+They will be considered and used to help inform the production of Planning Policy Documents.
+8.4